asalber/asalber.github.io/statistics/manual/probability.md

 $$RR(D) = \frac{20/(20+480)}{80/(80+420)} = 0.25.$$

-This means that vaccinated people were only one-fourth as likely to develop flu as were unvaccinated people.
+This means that vaccinated people were only one-fourth as likely to develop flu as were unvaccinated people, i.e. the vaccine reduce the risk of flu by 75%.

 ### Odds